14 Oct The List of Tier 1 PV Manufacturers explanation and beyond

 Beyond the Tier 1 list

-As shown above, the Tier 1 list is focused on bankability, in other words, the financial aspect of each company.
-However, to make sure that these companies utilize high quality products with state-of-art technology, we must consider other factors as well.
+As shown above, the Tier 1 list is focused on bankability; in other words, the financial aspect of each company.
+It is an important criterion as banks sometimes refuse to finance projects that are not designed with Tier 1 brands.
+However, to make sure that Tier 1 companies utilize high quality products with state-of-art technology, we must consider other factors as well.

 The technology used for PV modules are improving constantly and rapidly.
 The power output as well as the efficiency of solar panels is increasing each year.
 For example, the advanced PERC technology was adopted in production only within a year of its invention, which demonstrates the speed of changes manufacturers must confront.
 At the solar panel level, a manufacturer with advanced technology can provide a high-quality product certified by reputed certification bodies.

 A statistic and prediction of different cell technologies is published in “International Technology Roadmap for Photovoltaic (ITRPV)” by VDMA.